openhive-network/hafsql/README.md

 # HafSQL

-Space used by indexes: 185GB (non-compressed)
+Space used by indexes +400GB (non-compressed)
+Space used by tables 56GB

 ## What is HafSQL
 HafSQL is a HAF application that runs inside the HAF database.
 It will run on the `hafsql` schema inside the HAF database.